Skip to content

 $ etcdctl role grant-permission sinker readwrite /dw_sinker

-Why create a role?
+Why create roles?

 Warning